 Perfect for a fancy dinner party or casual backyard gathering: Sure, this cocktail is beautiful enough to serve at a classy occasion, but with that tropical Caribbean rum, it’s perfect for a little tiki party on the patio.
 Who doesn’t appreciate a versatile recipe that can stay in your back pocket?

 Orgeat: This is a sweetener made from almonds.
 Orgeat is commonly used in rum tiki drinks, so I thought this would make a fun nod to rum’s Caribbean roots.
 Wow, it did not disappoint.
 To me, the orgeat really gives this rum sour a special touch.
+You can pick this up at the store or make your own orgeat syrup.

 Egg white: If you’re new to home bartending, this may sound weird, but egg white is actually a common cocktail ingredient.
 This is what gives us that silky topping.